Stable ALS Approximation in the TT-Format for Rank-Adaptive Tensor Completion: Stable Alternating Least Squares Microsteps for Tensor Completion

-\end{remark} We finish this subsection with the central theoretical statement of this paper.
-The Tensor Restricted Isometry Property (e.g. \cite{RaScSt15_Ten}) does not hold for any non trivial sampling set $P \varsubsetneq \Ind$.
-We however only need to work with a modified version as follows. \begin{definition}[Internal tensor restricted isometry property (iTRIP)] We say a rank $r$ tensor $A = \tau_r(\Lf, \N, \Rf)$ has the internal tensor restricted isometry property for the sampling set $\Ps$, if there exist $0 \leq c < 1$ and $\rho > 0$ with
+Before we derive the central theoretical statement of this paper, Theorem \ref{coofthfiadfmist}, some preparation is necessary.
+The tensor restricted isometry property (e.g. \cite{RaScSt15_Ten}) does not hold for any non trivial sampling set $P \varsubsetneq \Ind$.
+We however only need to work with a modified version as follows, in which left and right interface matrices are fixed.
+Apart from that, the shape is exactly the same\BCn{s2}{s}.